zaterka/CarModelClassifier/README.md

 https://car-classiflier.herokuapp.com/

-The code for deploying it straight from Github is can be found at:
+The code for deploying it straight from Github can be found at:

 https://github.com/zaterka/car-classifier-heroku